MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 | ---------------------------------------------- | ----------------------------- | -------------------------------------- |
 | Send any activity such as responding to a user.| [SendActivity](#sendactivity) | Enables you send any type of activity such as responding to users or in the Teams channel, you could send an invoke activity to get information about a user or thread.  |

+For a code sample see [Send a response example](#send-a-response-example).

 ### Requesting user input

-For information on how you request usera input, see [Asking for user input using adaptive dialogs][7].
+For information on how you request user input, see [Asking for user input using adaptive dialogs][7].

 >[!TIP]
 > _Inputs_ are an important and very useful type of action that is covered in the [Asking for user input using adaptive dialogs][7] article.